amaabca/bundler-auto-update/README.md

 `bundler-auto-update` is a ruby gem that updates the gems listed in your Gemfile to the latest version that does not break your system.

 `bundler-auto-updates` iterates over the gems listed in your Gemfile.
 It updates them to their latest patch, then minor, then major version.
-It runs your test suite and it commit changes if successfull or revert changes otherwise.
+It runs your test suite and then commit changes if successful or revert changes otherwise.
+Note that bundler-auto-update will attempt to 'unlock' gems in order to update them to newer versions.

 ## Install